mrahtz/ocd-a3c/README.md

 * Based on a cursory comparison, OpenAI's A2C implementation seems to run faster.
 * Currently Adam is used, whereas the paper uses RMSProp.
 If RMSProp is used instead of Adam, it doesn't work.
 * Shared optimiser statistics currently isn't implemented.
-* It doesn't seem to learn as fast as in the paper.
+* It doesn't seem to learn as fast results quoted in the paper.
 With 16 workers, it takes about 6 hours to reach full reward (git c693e72).

 ![](images/16workers.png)

-* Whereas the paper reaches maximum reward within about 2 hours.
+* The paper, on the other hand, reaches maximum reward within about 2 hours.

 ![](images/a3c_pong.png).